In this article:

 To learn more, please visit the CFPB’s Reverse Mortgage: A Discussion Guide.

 Co-borrowers are protected under all loan rules, including the right to remain in the home after the other borrower dies.
-Note: loan proceeds and limits are based on the younger spouse/co-borrower’s age.
+Note: Loan proceeds and limits are based on the younger spouse/co-borrower’s age.

 On the other hand, a non-borrowing spouse is married to the borrower but not on the loan.
 The non-borrowing spouse (whether eligible or ineligible):